 Antithrombin/antiplatelet therapy is used to prevent further blood clotting.

 Antihyperlipidemics are medications used to lower lipids (fats) in the blood, particularly Low Density Lipid (LDL) cholesterol.
 Statins are a group of antihyperlipidemic medications, and include simvastatin (Zocor), atorvastatin (Lipitor), and pravastatin (Pravachol), among others.
 Bile acid sequestrants—colesevelam, cholestyramine, and colestipol—and nicotinic acid (niacin) are two other types of medications that may be used to reduce cholesterol levels.

 Coronary angioplasty.
 With this procedure, a balloon is used to create a bigger opening in the vessel to increase blood flow.
+This is often followed by the insertion of a stent into the coronary artery to help keep the vessel open.
 Although angioplasty is performed in other blood vessels elsewhere in the body, percutaneous coronary intervention (PCI) refers to angioplasty in the coronary arteries to permit more blood flow into the heart.
 PCI is also called percutaneous transluminal coronary angioplasty (PTCA).
 There are several types of PTCA procedures, including:

 Balloon angioplasty.
 A small balloon is inflated inside the blocked artery to open the blocked area.